HachiFridge/.github/profile/README.md

 # WTF is this?
-Trust me, I (Tenshou) don't know either
+Trust me, we don't know either

 # What is this organization for?
 Yes

 # Mambo?
 Ei, ei, mun!

+# Wei?
+Wei, wei, wei